 Identifiable intangible assets purchased through the acquisitions of Genuity Capital Markets (Genuity), the 50% interest in Canaccord Genuity (Australia) Limited (Canaccord Genuity Australia), Collins Stewart Hawkpoint plc (CSHP), and Eden Financial are customer relationships, non-competition agreements, trading licences and technology, which have finite lives and are amortized on a straight-line basis over their estimated useful lives.
 Branding acquired through the acquisition of Genuity is also considered to have an indefinite life, as it will provide benefit to the Company over a continuous period.
-In addition, software under development became available for use during fiscal 2016, and the Company began amortizing the asset over its estimated useful life.
+Software under development or acquired is amortized over its useful life once the asset is available for use.
 The estimated amortization periods of these amortizable intangible assets are as follows:

-Acquired in busir ness combinations Internally developed
+Acquired in busir ness combinations develo Internally ped or acquired

-anaccord Genuity Eden
+Canaccord Genuity Eden

 Genuity Australia CSHP Financial Software

 Brand names indefinite n/a n/a n/a n/a

 Customer relationships 11 years 5 years 8 to 24 years 8 years n/a

 Non-competition agreements 5 years 4.5 years n/a n/a n/a

-Trading licences n/a n/a n/a n/a n/a

 Technology n/a n/a 3 years n/a 10 years

-Internally developed software
+Internally developed or acquired software

-Expenditures towards the development of an individual project are recognized as an intangible asset when the Company can demonstrate that the technical feasibility of the asset for use has been established.
-The asset is carried at cost less any accumulated amortization and accumulated impairment losses.
+Expenditures towards the development or acquisition of projects are recognized as intangible assets when the Company can demonstrate that the technical feasibility of the assets for use has been established.
+The assets are carried at cost less any accumulated amortization and accumulated impairment losses.
 Capitalized costs are expenditures directly attributable to the software development, such as employment, consulting or professional fees.
-Amortization of the asset begins when development is complete and the asset is available for use.
-The asset is amortized over the period of expected future benefit.
+Amortization of the assets begins when development is complete and the assets are available for use.
+The assets are amortized over the period of expected future benefit.